 Our second task is to analyze the effects of narrow shifts into single-party majorities in the period after 1993.
 Using an RDD approach, we show that these political shifts are associated with higher enforcement effort by councils and with lower tax evasion.
 This finding holds up as an immediate "impact effect", as well as over time, suggesting that we are right to interpret a narrow political shift as a permanent enforcement shock.
-We show that the results survive in a number of alternative RDD specifications and that the underlying identifying assumptions are fulfilled.
+We show that these findings survive in a number of alternative RDD specifications and that the underlying identifying assumptions are fulfilled.

 Finally, we study whether the politically induced enforcement shocks have different effects depending on the initial value of tax evasion.
 Exploiting the earlier findings on persistence, we look for heterogenous effects in the council-tax period, conditional on the level of poll-tax evasion.
-We find that an enforcement shock has a smaller effect on tax evasion in these councils that had a high level of tax evasion in the poll-tax period - a result that confirms the theoretically predicted interaction effect between standard enforcement incentives and the dynamics of social norms based on signalling.6 As with the results on persistence, these findings are robust to different measurement of poll-tax evasion as well as to different definitions of high poll-tax evasion.
+We find that an enforcement shock has a smaller effect on tax evasion in these councils that had a high level of tax evasion in the poll-tax period - a finding that lines up with the model's predictions on the interaction between standard enforcement incentives and the dynamics of social norms based on signalling.5 As with the results on persistence, these findings are robust to different measurement of poll-tax evasion as well as to different definitions of high poll-tax evasion.